cloudmesh-community/book/chapters/pi/clusters/pi-configure-cluster.md

-# Automated Headless Configuration of a Pi Cluster :o:
+# Automated Headless Configuration of a Pi Cluster :o2:

 ![No](images/no.png)